 If the student is going to be late or absent, the student must contact the clinical instructor per instructor specified method.
 Leave a message for the assigned clinical instructor.
 Indicate approximately how late the student will be (five minutes, one hour, etc.).
 Get the name and title of the person with whom the student left the message.
 Failure to contact the instructor may be reflected on the clinical evaluation.
-Absences may require make-up at the discretion of the course team.
+Absences require make-up at the discretion of the course team.
 Refer to the current course syllabus for the attendance policy and the ADN Student Handbook on policies concerning Student Responsibilities and Attendance.

 Prior to clinical, contact the clinical instructor regarding any health concerns such as: rashes, lesions, cold sores, elevated temperature, respiratory illness, or other symptoms that pertain to the student's health and well-being.
-Students are to follow agency, CoLaS, and College guidelines related to COVID-19 precautions, screening, and quarantine.
-Reference SCC Catalog>Student Services>Communicable Disease
+Students are to follow agencies' communicable disease guidelines.
+Reference SCC Catalog>Student Services> Communicable Disease